mattsta/krmt/README.md

 About
 -----
-Welcome to the simplest Redis Add-on Module (RAM).

-This repository contains examples and fully implemented commands you can add to Redis.
+Welcome to a kit of tools you can easily add to Redis.

+This repository gives you multiple ready-to-use Redis Add-on Modules.

+You can also use the modules here for examples and templates to create your own your own loadable Redis modules.

 **Note:** You must use a
 [Dynamic Redis](https://matt.sh/dynamic-redis) server if you